Minnesota community colleges are losing students during the COVID-19 pandemic

 Minnesota's community colleges are bleeding students during the COVID-19 pandemic, a reversal of what has typically occurred during economic downturns.

-Community colleges across the country had hoped for a boost in enrollment due to the increasing number of people who have become unemployed during the pandemic.
+Community colleges across the country had hoped for a boost in enrollment because of the increasing number of people who have become unemployed during the pandemic.
 In previous recessions, many who lost their jobs pursued two-year degrees to improve their skills and quickly re-enter the workforce.
 The pandemic has played out differently, however, with community colleges suffering the most among higher education institutions.
-The National Student Clearinghouse reported last month that community college enrollment was down about 9.5% nationally, compared to a roughly 1.5% decrease for public universities.
+The National Student Clearinghouse reported last month that community college enrollment was down about 9.5% nationally, compared with a roughly 1.5% decrease for public universities.

 "You have people that are looking for how to pay their rent or how to put food on their tables … It could be that taking a class is just not a priority as they juggle all of their other responsibilities," said Martha Parham, senior vice president of public relations for the American Association of Community Colleges.